 HOSTING AN AACC INTERN REQUIRES:

-A description of the position - Employers are encouraged to use this template.
+A description of the internship position - Employers are required to complete the requested information in the Internship Proposal link.

 An understanding of legal issues and best practices: